brian-team/brian2/.devcontainer/README.md

 The exact dependency versions used in this container will be saved in `.devcontainer/frozen_dependencies.txt`, which may be useful for debugging.

 Plots can be saved directly to disk e.g. as `png` files for viewing.
 [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) is also provided for running code in notebooks and interactive plotting.
-The backend must be chosen before importing `matplotlib` with one of the following "magic" commands:
+The backend can be chosen with one of the following "magic" commands:

 * `%matplotlib inline` - This is the default and will render images as PNGs in the notebook.
 * `%matplotlib widget` - This generates an ipywidget that renders plots with interactive controls (e.g. resizing, panning and zooming).